tanush-r/tanush-r/README.md

 # 💫 About Me:
-<brML Engineer with experience in data science, GenAI and deep learning with proven ability to lead and inspire teams, foster a collaborative environment, and drive technical excellence.Adept at
+<br>ML Engineer with experience in data science, GenAI and deep learning with proven ability to lead and inspire teams, foster a collaborative environment, and drive technical excellence.Adept at
 following agile principles to deliver innovative, data-driven, cutting-edge solutions.<br><br>🌍 I'm based in Bangalore, India<br>✉️ You can contact me at tanushr.tech@gmail.com